 Nothing in this article shall prejudice the trial and punishment of any person for any act or omission which, at the time when it was committed, was criminal according to the general principles of law recognized by the community of nations.

 The purpose was to ensure that the general prohibition of retroactive criminality did not cast any aspersions on the Nuremberg judgment and that of other post-war prosecutions.
+It seems that some members of the Commission on Human Rights were concerned that the text of article 11(2) of the Universal Declaration of Human Rights was inadequate in this respect.

 Retroactivity is an issue that has obsessed international criminal justice since its earliest days.
 At the international criminal tribunals, this has been a source of unceasing controversy.
 With the adoption of the Rome Statute and the development of an international criminal justice regime whose application promises to be universal, the issue of retroactive punishment ought to be largely laid to rest.
 The principle of nullum crimen is set out in article 23 of the Rome Statute, but this hardly seems necessary because the International Criminal Court can only exercise jurisdiction over crimes defined in its own texts on a prospective basis, that is, for crimes perpetrated after the Statute has entered into force.
 Indeed, in the initial cases before the Court, the issue has hardly arisen, in contrast with the experience at all of the earlier international criminal tribunals.